-Increased damage to the liver can occur with orals, as they have to be broken down by the organ, upon entering the bloodstream.
-Furthermore, when being processed by the liver, orals can elevate hepatic lipase; exacerbating blood pressure via the increase of hepatic lipase.
+Increased damage to the liver can occur with orals, as they have to be broken down by the organ upon entering the bloodstream (5).
+Furthermore, when being processed by the liver, orals can elevate hepatic lipase, exacerbating blood pressure via the increase of hepatic lipase.

-When rating SARMs vs steroids for method of entry, steroids are more convenient, as users can simply swallow a tablet or inject the substance.
+When comparing SARMs vs. steroids for method of entry, steroids are more convenient, as users can simply swallow a tablet or inject the substance.

 Finding SARMs in tablet form is possible, yet much less common.
-When swallowing liquid SARMs, they often have a strong/foul taste, that lingers afterwards.
+When swallowing liquid SARMs, they often have a strong or foul taste that lingers afterwards.

 SARMs More Suitable for Women

-Many anabolic steroids are not suitable for women to take, due to high incidents of virilization (masculine side effects).
+We find that most anabolic steroids are not suitable for women to take due to high incidents of virilization (masculine side effects).

-Women taking steroids can experience: enlarged clitoris size, breast reduction, deeper voice, irregular menstrual cycles and hair growth on the body.
+Women on steroids can experience: enlarged clitoris size, breast reduction, deeper voice, irregular menstrual cycles, and hair growth on the body.

-There are exceptions to this rule, such as anavar, which females can take in moderate dosages and avoid masculine effects.
+There are exceptions to this rule, such as anavar, which females can cycle in moderate dosages and avoid masculine effects.

-Despite limited research regarding SARMs’ relation to virilization, early anecdotal evidence suggests they are better tolerated by women; due to tissue selectivity reducing androgenicity.
+Despite limited research regarding SARMs’ relation to virilization, our anecdotal findings suggest they are better tolerated by women due to tissue selectivity reducing androgenicity.

 However, notable risks to the liver and heart still apply to women taking SARMs.
 Such health risks appear to be considerably less when taking mild, female-friendly steroids, such as anavar.